wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

       2.4 Variant selection (gatk_selectvariant.sh)

       This script will filter SNVs or small INDELs that were called by GATK4 into separated VCF file.

+      2.5 Variant filtering (gatk_variant_filtering.sh)

+      This script will filter variant according to the desired parameters (please see the detail in paper)